All Episodes

 Everything is somebody else's fault.

-They tend to want to self-protect, and I really reject that as a pattern of behavior, and as a pattern of morality.
+They tend to want to self-protect, and I really reject that as a pattern of behavior and as a pattern of morality.

 He mentioned he could have blamed the loss on the missed field goals or any one of Donovan McNabb's errant throws or interceptions.

-He could have blamed it on weird play calling on the part of the offensive coordinator.
+He could have blamed it on weird play calling on the part of the offensive coordinator, or he could have blamed it on the coaching staff's bizarre first half-time management, but he didn't.

 He took the high road and blamed himself.

-But it came down to the last play, and the snap was a little high, but it it was uh it was catchable.
+Even though the Redskins made all kinds of mistakes where they could have won the game handily, but it came down to the last play, and the snap was a little high, but it was catchable.

-But it was raining cats and dogs.
+But it was raining, cats and dogs.

-Uh and uh the only saving grace was that this hapless kicker got creamed.
+And the only saving grace was that this hapless kicker got creamed.

 He ran back trying to recover the snap.